archivesspace/archivesspace/selenium/SELENIUM_README.md

      $ export SELENIUM_CHROME=true

-When you run the tests ( see below  ), Selenium should launch a Chrome session.
+When you run the tests ( see below  ), Selenium should launch a Chrome session in headless mode.

 ***Please note, you must have either Firefox or Chrome installed on your system to run these tests.
 Consult the [Firefox WebDriver](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Marionette/WebDriver)